 Therefore, it is extremely important that we support our Young Carers in any way that they may need.

 Catchgate Primary School are a Young Carers accredited school awarded by Durham County Council Family Action Team.
 There are 13 points on the Young Carers charter that need to be met and only when this has been done are schools awarded accredited status.
 We show a great understanding of Young Carers and have sufficient provisions in school to look after their needs, as these may differ from their peers.
 Please see the bottom of this page to see our award and all 13 points.

 Mrs Lynn Whitehead-Lewis is our Young Carers lead and she directly supports our group of Young Carers.
-They meet weekly on a Thursday after school and do all sorts of fun activities.
+They meet weekly on a Friday after school and do all sorts of fun activities.
 There is also time set aside in case a Young Carer needs to talk in confidence.
-If you think you or anyone your know is a Young Carer at Catchgate School please speak to Lynn or Mrs Shaw, who can help.
+If you think you or anyone you know is a Young Carer at Catchgate School please speak to Lynn or Mrs Shaw, who can help.

 To show our appreciation to our Young Carers and as a thank you for all they do at school ,and at home, we like to treat them in school or take them out to different places throughout the year.